tillbiskup/evedata/docs/architecture.rst

 .. important::

-    At least one group uses MPSKIP not only for storing the individual data points for averaging, but for recording axis RBV for each individual detector channel readout as well, due to motor axes changing their position slightly.
-Hence, in this case MPSKIP cannot be mapped sensibly to an average detector channel if we do not expand the data model of the ``evefile`` subpackage.
+    At least one group uses MPSKIP not only for storing the individual data points for averaging, but for recording axes RBVs for each individual detector channel readout as well, due to motor axes changing their position slightly.
+The axes RBVs are recorded for using pseudodetectors are/should be equipped with encoders to ensure actual values being read.
+The data model now supports axes objects to have more than one value for a position to account for this situation.
+This means, however, to convert the MPSKIP scans with individual position counts for each detector readout to scans with multiple values available per individual position.

 Separating datasets for redefined channels